bmtlima/claude-source-control/README.md

 ## What You Get

+- **Claude Sessions tree view** — lists all active sessions in the Source Control sidebar with file and conflict counts.
+Click to toggle SCM panels on/off.
 - **Per-session SCM panels** — each Claude session gets its own panel, so you always know which agent changed what
 - **Conflict detection** — files modified by 2+ sessions are flagged with a warning
 - **Stage, commit, discard** — manage changes per-session, independently of the built-in Git panel